S VEGAS—Kodak is primarily known for its film paper for traditional cameras, but now it wants a piece of the Android smartphone market.

-At CES, the company unveiled the IM5, a mid-range phone with “user-friendly” tweaks to Android geared toward faster picture-taking and image editing.
+At CES, the company unveiled the IM5, a mid-range phone with “user-friendly” tweaks to Android geared toward faster picture-taking image editing.

-The IM5 looks pretty sleek, with a solid black color scheme and a metal trim.
-There aren’t any specifics about when it will hit the U.S., as it’s slated to head to Europe sometime in the first quarter of 2015 and eventually come stateside.
+The IM5 looks pretty sleek, with a solid black color scheme a metal trim.
+There aren’t any specifics about when it will hit the U.S., as it’s slated to head to Europe sometime in the first quarter of 2015 eventually come stateside.

 y this matters: This is the next step in Kodak’s reinvention from its days as a camera king.
 The build quality of the IM5 seems solid enough, but it’s disappointing to see a phone launch without the latest version of Android with another custom interface.
 Android is fragmented enough, another proprietary app store set of Android tweaks just aren’t necessary given how effective well-designed Android has come to be with llipop.